 Try to pay it within the standard 10-year term so that you can avoid thousands of more dollars in interest.

 Understand the Limited Options for Private Student Loans

 The outlook is not as sunny for those who have private loans.
 You have fewer options.

-If you’re having trouble with your private loans, read your loan agreement.
+Read your loan agreement if you’re having trouble with your private loans.
 It may require that the lender grant you forbearance under certain conditions.
 Even if your contract doesn’t include an economic hardship provision, your lender may be willing to provide relief.

-Based on what you just read, what is one thing you can do this week in order to stay in the black and avoid the student loan blues?
+Based on what you just read, what is one thing you can do this week to stay in the black and avoid the student loan blues?